Practitioner’s Guide to Global Health

 Medical students!
 If you are planning a global health experience, this guide is for you!

-The Practitioner’s Guide to Global Health is a series of three multidisciplinary timeline-based, interactive, evaluative, open-access courses to prepare students and trainees to safely and effectively participate in global health learning experiences.
-They are free-of-charge and generate a PDF certificate upon successful completion.
+The Practitioner’s Guide to Global Health is a three-part multidisciplinary timeline-based, interactive, evaluative, open-access course to prepare students and trainees to safely and effectively participate in global health learning experiences.
+The course is free-of-charge and generate a Credly Badge upon successful completion.
 A brief overview video can be viewed here.

-The three courses are as follows [click the course links below to begin any course]:
+The three parts are as follows [click the course links below to begin any course]:

-- Course 3: “Reflection” (to be completed toward the end of your rotation or on your way home) helps you prepare to return including dealing with unexpected feelings and health issues.
+- Part 3: “Reflection” (to be completed toward the end of your rotation or on your way home) helps you prepare to return including dealing with unexpected feelings and health issues.
 It also helps you plan for future work and sustainability.
-This course is appropriate for any medical student at the completion of his/her GH experience.
+This part is appropriate for any medical student at the completion of his/her GH experience.